 Sometimes, the most helpful way to understand how we can make new friends is to recognize the behaviors we should try our best to avoid.

-As we move through life, the more our paths diverge from those of our friends, and the more important it becomes to learn how to manage feelings of envy.
+The more our paths diverge from those of our friends, the more important it becomes to learn how to manage feelings of envy.

 With the success and ubiquity of online dating, it’s not too surprising that friendships are now making their way into the virtual world.